SWENG-UKSW/SoftEng2026/README.md

 # SoftEng2026

 This is a training repository for a second-year student project in Software Engineering.

-Karol Jaworski:)
+Karol Jaworski:) hej